-We also receive additional funding for children whose family holds a Low-Income Health Care Card, Pension Concession Card or whose heritage is from an Aboriginal or Torres Strait Island background; and as such, fee relief is available for these families.
+We also receive additional funding for children whose family holds a Low-Income Health Care Card, Pension Concession Card; children with a disability or additional need; or whose heritage is from an Aboriginal or Torres Strait Island background.
+As such, fee relief is available for these families.